 This option cannot be used to transfer data between Android and Apple (iOS) devices: use email or Wi-Fi instead.

-This option behaves similarly to using Bluetooth, except the transfer is usually quicker, and it can also be used between Android and Apple devices.
+This option behaves similarly to using Bluetooth, except their is no need to pair the devices, and the transfer is usually quicker.
+Unlike with Bluetooth, Wi-Fi can also be used between Android and Apple devices.
 In all cases, both devices must be on the same Wi-Fi network (e.g. connected to the same home broadband router).
 Wi-Fi Direct (where there is no router) is not supported.